Associate Post Master’s Mental Health Fellowship – Oakland

 Oakland is a bustling, diverse metropolitan city 10 miles from San Francisco, and adjacent to Berkeley.
 It offers the best of both worlds – the cultural opportunities of an urban environment and uniquely beautiful natural parks and open spaces.
 The climate is temperate with mild winters and abundant sunshine.
 The East Bay Regional Parks around Oakland encompass 59 parks with more than 91,000 acres for hiking, running, swimming, and other outdoor activities.
 Nearby Jack London Square offers fine dining and shopping and Piedmont Avenue, which is within walking distance of the medical center, also boasts numerous restaurants and stores.
 The city hosts a Farmer’s Market on 9th Street every Friday.

-The Kaiser Permanente Oakland Medical Center is the flagship facility of the entire KP system.
+The Kaiser Permanente Oakland Medical Center is the flagship facility of the entire Northern California Kaiser Permanente system.
 The Permanente Foundation opened its first hospital in Oakland in 1942.
 A new hospital of 346 beds was constructed in 2009, with three nearby office buildings providing outpatient services.
 All facilities are located in the central portion of the city and accessible by public transportation.
 Kaiser Oakland provides primary care to 32% of the surrounding population and tertiary care to three million health plan members in Northern California.
 It is a regional referral center for specialty services, such as genetics, spine surgery, pediatric neurosurgery, and transgender care.

 Program Curriculum